chentun12/hello-world/README.md

 # hello-world
 hi too simple

-i'd like to appreciate your too simple ,you are mm da .haha
+i'd like to appreciate your simple ,you are mm da .haha